-Traditional Styles of Japanese Acupuncture and Moxibustion (Tri-State College MS Degree 2009, Pre-doctoral Program 2017) originated in Japan in 562 AD with Korean Buddhist monks.
+Traditional Styles of Japanese Acupuncture and Moxibustion (Tri-State College MS Degree 2009) originated in Japan in 562 AD with Korean Buddhist monks.
 It is a combination of moxibustion (burning mugwort herb) techniques, bodywork, micro-bleeding, Shonihari, Shudo, Matsumoto styles and a variety of needling techniques to evaluate and provide treatment to return the body to harmony.

-Traditional Chinese Acupuncture (TCM) and Chinese Dietary Therapy (Pacific College, MSTOM Program) I am currently studying toward a second master degree in herbal medicine.
-TCM is an ancient Chinese medicine, originating in Sri Lanka (Ceylon 37,000 BC), used to treat a multitude of diseases and conditions by restoring the normal flow of energetic life force Qi and Blood throughout the body systems, as well as, relieving physical, mental and emotional pain.
+Traditional Chinese Acupuncture and Chinese Dietary Therapy TCM is an ancient Chinese medicine, originating in Sri Lanka (Ceylon 37,000 BC), used to treat a multitude of diseases and conditions by restoring the normal flow of energetic life force Qi and Blood throughout the body systems, as well as, relieving physical, mental and emotional pain.
 Auricular (Ear) and Scalp acupuncture, fire cupping or air cupping and Vietnamese GuaSha may also be implemented.
 (I am currently studying Herbal Medicine within this program but will not prescribe herbs until I graduate and pass the NYS board exam for herbal medicine.)

-Neuromuscular Insertion style.
-(McMaster University, Certification Class of Winter 2017) A neuromuscular insertion technique using acupuncture needles to stimulate peripheral nerves, with or without electricity, to induce physiological changes upon the nervous system and its effectors (endocrine, exocrine and immune systems), for therapeutic purposes.
+Neuromuscular Insertion.
+(McMaster University style) A neuromuscular insertion technique using acupuncture needles to stimulate peripheral nerves, with or without electricity, to induce physiological changes upon the nervous system and its effectors (endocrine, exocrine and immune systems), for therapeutic purposes.
 This style is for the treatment of musculoskeletal pain and dysfunction, including electro-acupuncture and the enlistment of muscle motor points and trigger points in order to improve blood profusion and restore neuromuscular function.

 Classical Chinese Acupuncture for emotional, spiritual, and psychological modulation of the challenges we encounter in our lives from time to time.